sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  ![](./images/cipdemo/ace-tiny-toolkit-start.jpg)

-1. Your Application Development window will be empty.
-(No ACE APIs/flows exist yet.)
-1. Import the partially-written ACE flows thus:
-  - Right-click in the Application Development window.
-  - Select `Import` -> `General` -> `Project Interchange`.
-  - Browse to _/home/student_, select **ACEflows.zip** and import it.
-1. You will now see, in the Application Development window on the lefthand side, three REST APIs and their artefacts:
+4. You should see, in the Application Development window on the lefthand side, three REST APIs and their artefacts:
  - **Customer**, which this lab does not use
  - **orders**, which you are about to change and then deploy
  - **storeinventory**, which you will not change and is already deployed (as **inventory**)
 	 ![](./images/cipdemo/appl_dev_window.png)

 The `orders` subflow forms the body of the work that ACE will do when a new order is created and the orders API is called.

+### Modify the `orders` subflow

 You will now modify this subflow, by adding four operations (nodes) following the App Connect REST Request operation (node).
 1. The first node will strip the HTTP Headers.
 This is because before you do any further work with this message in this subflow, you must remove this header.